sanathNU/Experiments-in-PolarFire-Icicle-Kit/README.md

 The structure of folders present in the repository are as follows.
 1. **'Hello World'** folder covers the basic design of the FPGA and the running the 'out-of-the-box-linux-boot' of it. <br>
 2. **'Basic Gates'** contains our running a small design for testing out simple combinational circuits on the Libero SoC Software.
-3. **'Combinational Circuit'** contains a simple design and code for running a JK Flip Flop on the Board.
+3. **'Sequntial Circuit'** contains a simple design and code for running a JK Flip Flop on the Board.

-Things to be added:

-5. Final implemntation of Convolution code?